-HGCNY participates in the Wild for Monarchs program created by Wild Ones.
+HGCNY participates in the Wild for Monarchs program created by Wild Ones, our parent organization.

 Here are some of our activities:

 - We distribute the Wild for Monarchs brochure (an excellent brochure!) and other resources.